ProteinQure/scargo/examples/README.md

 The workflow can be run locally with `env SCARGO_LOCAL_MOUNT=../data python python_step.py`

 `SCARGO_LOCAL_MOUNT` is the input/output directory. `../data` is used for convenience, but can be replaced with any directory, since `python_step.py` has no file inputs.
-Other examples which do I have input files, such as `csv_iter`, have to use the `examples/data/` directory.
+Other examples which do have input files, such as `csv_iter`, have to use the `examples/data/` directory.

-The transpiled result can be run with `argo submit python_step.yaml -f params.yaml`
+The transpiled result can be run as an Argo workflow on the cluster with `argo submit python_step.yaml -f params.yaml`.

 # Structure of examples